laprade/laprade.github.io/book-notes.md

 [Startup Communities](/startup-communities/) by Brad Feld

-[Traction: A Startup Guide to Getting Customers](/traction/) by Gabriel Weinberg and Justin Mares
+[Traction: A Startup Guide to Getting Customers](/traction/) by Gabriel Weinberg & Justin Mares

 [The Ultralight Startup](/ultralight-startup/) by Jason L. Baptiste

 [What the Most Successful People Do Before Breakfast](/success-before-breakfast/) by Laura Vanderkam

+[Zero to One](/zero-to-one/) by Peter Thiel & Blake Masters